These are sometimes known as 'quote marks.'

 Sometimes there is just one.

-They are used to mark out something that someone actually said.
-They curve around and enclose the exact words that someone said.
+Speech marks are used to mark out something that someone actually said.
+They curve around and enclose the exact words that someone spoke.

 Look at this sentence:

 Mary told me that the school had burned down.

 There are no speech marks, because it doesn't give the exact words that Mary said.
 It's what's called 'reported speech.'
 I am simply reporting to you the sense of what Mary said.
 I'm not giving you her exact words.

 But if I tell you exactly what Mary said, then I give her words in speech-marks, like this --

 Mary said to me, "The whole school has burned down!
 All of it!"

 'I chose such men as had the Fear of God before them and made some conscience of what they did: and from that day forth, I say unto you, we were never beaten.'

 Above is a quote from Oliver Cromwell, with bright red 'quote marks' enclosing it.
 Again, the first quote mark is the wrong way round and refuses to be corrected.
 I don't know why.